prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 A gauge is ENCOURAGED to have:

 A way to track in-progress requests in some piece of code/function.
-This is track_inprogress in Python.
+This is `track_inprogress` in Python.

 A way to time a piece of code and set the gauge to its duration in seconds.
 This is useful for batch jobs.
 This is startTimer/setDuration in Java and the `time()` decorator/context manager in Python.
-This SHOULD match the pattern in Summary/Histogram (though ‘set’ rather than ‘observe’).
+This SHOULD match the pattern in Summary/Histogram (though `set()` rather than `observe()`).

 ### Summary

-A summary samples observations (usually things like request durations) over sliding windows of time and provides instantaneous insight into their distributions, frequencies, and sums.
+A [summary](/docs/concepts/metric_types/#summary) samples observations (usually things like request durations) over sliding windows of time and provides instantaneous insight into their distributions, frequencies, and sums.

 A summary MUST NOT allow the user to set "quantile" as a label name, as this is used internally to designate summary quantiles.
 A summary is ENCOURAGED to offer quantiles as exports, though these can’t be aggregated and tend to be slow.
 A summary MUST allow not having quantiles, as just `_count`/`_sum` is quite useful and this MUST be the default.